 Local Tax revenue includes property tax, income tax, and other taxes as applicable.
 Other local revenue will include revenue sources such as rental income and sale of property.
 Debt revenue includes bond and loan proceeds.
-State revenue includes government.
+State revenue includes tuition support and other grants received from the State.
+Federal revenue includes grant funding received from the Federal government.